-Thomson & Bancks’ Associate Solicitor, Sally McFadden has taken the time to write for our ongoing ‘You Matter To Us’ blog series, this time about the Property Boundaries and Resolution of Disputes Bill that is currently going through the House of Lords.
+As part of our ‘You Matter To Us’ blog series, Thomson & Bancks has this time written about the Property Boundaries and Resolution of Disputes Bill that is currently going through the House of Lords.

 The Bill, which could be passed as early as later this year, speaks of the provision for the resolution of disputes concerning the location of boundaries and private rights of way.
 However, the cost of settling a boundary dispute through the court system could still cost several thousands of pounds in legal and surveyors’ fees and may often outweigh the value of the land being disputed.

 As you will most likely remain neighbours for years it is better to try and reach an amicable resolution to the dispute before taking the matter to court.
 To do this, it is helpful to know your rights and responsibilities for the boundaries of your land.

 Issues often arise around maintenance and repair as well as the precise boundary line and it is helpful to know both what your deeds say, and if they say nothing, then what the general legal ‘presumptions’ are.